-Nonaccrual loans increased as several commercial real estate relationships deteriorated in quality over the past year.
-These loans are primarily development loans and have a specific allowance within the allowance for loan losses.
+Nonaccrual loans decreased as several commercial real estate relationships were charged off partially or in total.
+These loans were primarily development loans and had a specific allowance within the allowance for loan losses.

 The following table presents information concerning nonperforming loans.
 The accrual of interest will be discontinued when the principal or interest of a loan is in default for 90 days or more, or as soon as payment is questionable, unless the loan is well secured and in the process of collection.
 Consumer loans and residential real estate loans secured by 1 to 4 family dwellings are not ordinarily subject to those guidelines.
 The reversal of previously accrued but uncollected interest applicable to any loan placed in a nonaccrual status and the treatment of subsequent payments of either principal or interest will be handled in accordance with GAAP.
 These principles do not require a write-off of previously accrued interest if principal and interest are ultimately protected by sound collateral values.
 A nonperforming loan may be restored to accruing status when: